silashayes/silashayes.github.io/README.md

 - In this case, difference in expected value when running/passing rate increased by a small percentage was analyzed
 - Additionally, the value (i.e. difference in expected points) of a good punter over an average punter analyzed
 ## Ranking System
-- Ranking system uses Markov chains (similar to PageRank) to rank teams at the end of the year based on their performance
+- Ranking system uses Markov chain properties (similar to PageRank) to rank teams at the end of the year based on their performance

 ![](https://github.com/silashayes/silashayes.github.io/blob/main/images/EP%20Pass%20Visualization.png)
 ![](https://github.com/silashayes/silashayes.github.io/blob/main/images/EP%20Run%20Visualization.png)